Kotlin/kotlin-jupyter/readme.md

 Check ['libraries'](libraries) directory to see examples of library descriptors.

-Library descriptor is a `json` file with the following fields:
+Library descriptor is a `<libName>.json` file with the following fields:
-- `arguments`: an ordered list of library arguments.
-All arguments must have default value specified.
-Argument syntax: `<arg>=<default>`
+- `properties`: a dictionary of properties that are used within library descriptor
 - `link`: a link to library homepage.
 This link will be displayed in `:help` command
 - `repositories`: a list of maven or ivy repositories to search for dependencies
 - `dependencies`: a list of library dependencies